 \subsection{Attention Mechanism for Network Localization}

-In the GCN-based localization model, the adjacency matrix $\mathbf{A}$ is constructed based on an Euclidean distance threshold $T_h$ that determines edge connections between two nodes.
-Each element of the adjacency matrix then acts as a fixed aggregation weight.
-These factors, namely the sensitivity to the chosen $T_h$ and limited model expressiveness, highlight the limitations of the GCN-based method.

-Motivated by recent advancements in attention-based graph neural networks, such as GAT \cite{velivckovic2017graph} and GATv2 \cite{brody2022how}, we incorporate the attention mechanism into network localization task.
-This adaptation is expected to enable the model to automatically determine neighbor sets for each node and acquire flexible aggregation weights for all pairs of nodes based on attention scores.
+Motivated by recent advancements in attention-based graph neural networks, such as Graph ATention network (GAT) \cite{velivckovic2017graph} and refined version of GAT (GATv2) \cite{brody2022how}, we incorporate the attention mechanism into the network localization task, enabling the data-driven model to autonomously determine an optimal neighbor set for each node and acquire flexible aggregation weights for all pairs of nodes based on the so-called attention scores.

-Every graph attention architecture is typically composed of a series of graph attention layers \cite{velivckovic2017graph}.
-In this context, we begin by explaining the fundamental structure of a single graph attention layer.
-Within each layer, at least one learnable linear transformation is essential to enhance the expressive power, facilitating the transformation of input representations into higher-level ones.
-This transformation is parameterized by a weight matrix denoted as ${\bbW^{(k-1)}} \in \mathbb{R}^{D_{k-1} \times D_k }$ and is applied to every node in the graph.
-Subsequently, the self-attention on the nodes can be conducted by a shared attentional mechanism, denoted as $\text{Att}(\cdot,\cdot): \mathbb{R}^{D_k} \times \mathbb{R}^{D_k} \rightarrow \mathbb{R}$.
-This mechanism computes attention coefficients, as defined by: